 Should I teach my child about Stranger Danger?

 When today’s parents were growing up, Stranger Danger was all the rage.
 Turns out, though, we were doing kids a real disservice.
 Telling children that every stranger was dangerous kept them from seeking out help when they needed it.
 The National Center for Missing & Exploited Children, which pioneered the idea of Stranger Danger originally, is asking parents not to teach it anymore.
+This is a good myth-busting item to share with others.
 Teach your kids they can talk to anyone, but they cannot go off with anyone.

 Learn more: Kid Smartz: Rethinking Stranger Danger